Governmental Advisory Committee (GAC) Advice Status

 Phase 3 | Evaluate & Consider

-The GAC is continuing to discuss a proposed mechanism for how it will consider updates that are requested to the IGO List that the GAC submitted to ICANN in 2013, to ensure that in the future the list can be maintained in a manner consistent with Advice in the GAC San Juan Communiqué.
+The Board notes that the GAC is continuing to discuss a proposed mechanism for how it will consider updates that are requested to the IGO List that the GAC submitted to ICANN in 2013, to ensure that in the future the list can be maintained in a manner consistent with Advice in the GAC San Juan Communiqué.
 The Board had directed that ICANN org conduct a feasibility study in response to the San Juan Communique.

 ICANN62 Panama Communique